Recruit SignalsRecruit SignalsRecruit Signals

 How to Structure Your BD Time in a Stabilising Market

 Time allocation is where most agencies get it wrong.
 They spend the majority of BD hours chasing new logos through cold outbound, when their fastest revenue growth comes from existing relationships.
-Augtal's 2025 analysis of 40-plus boutique recruiting agencies found that agencies allocating roughly 60% of BD hours to account expansion and 40% to new logo acquisition are 2.3 times more likely to exceed £150K in monthly revenue than those focused predominantly on cold outbound for new clients.
+Augtal's 2025 analysis of 40-plus boutique recruiting agencies found that agencies allocating roughly 60% of BD hours to account expansion and 40% to new logo acquisition are more likely to exceed £150K in monthly revenue than those focused predominantly on cold outbound for new clients.

 Account expansion means proactively identifying when existing clients are about to hire again.
 This requires monitoring the same signals you use for new business: funding announcements, executive hires, team restructures, and technology roll-outs.
 A client you placed with six months ago who just hired a new VP of Engineering is almost certainly building a team.
 Spotting that before they call you is better BD than any cold email sequence.